Updated: Jun 14

 Oil cleansing is an age-old method used by French and Japanese women.
 Try oil cleansing with my Handknitted cotton face cloth.
 My face cloths are gentle and long lasting and are an environmentally sustainable alternate to disposable wipes.
 It’s simple – just rinse in hot water, let it drain and re-use it.
 It is machine washable and will last for ages.
 I have been using mine every day now for years.
 It hangs by my bathroom window to air dry for next time.
-I find it soft and gentle on my face and body and teams extremely well with my Cleansing Bars and Blossom Pure Moroccan Argan Oil, Blossom Bath Oil or Blossom Sensitive Skin Oil.
+I find it soft and gentle on my face and body and teams extremely well with my Cleansing Bars and Blossom Pure Moroccan Argan Oil, Blossom Bath Oil or Camellia Ultra Hydrating Face Oil.

 The oil cleansing method uses botanical oils to gently cleanse the skin.
 Oil attract oils.
 This method draws away grime and dead skin cells without damaging the skin’s barrier.

 To complete the oil cleansing method, place a few drops of any of my botanical oils onto your wet hands and apply to dry facial skin.
 Massage it in and use a warm damp facial cloth to gently wipe it away.
 Complete this one more time.
 It’s also good to place a few drops of any of my botanical oils all over your body after a shower or bath while your skin is still damp.
 It’s quick, effective, highly moisturising and a good routine to practice daily.